• Contact

 Comprehensive, clinically oriented, and practical, Medical Microbiology, Tenth Edition, remains the go-to text for foundational coverage of key interrelated concepts in medical microbiology, immunology, and infectious diseases.
 Clear and engaging coverage of the microbial world and its interface with our bodies and the environment provides the foundation to understand these roles in individual and public health and disease-helping you master the essentials of microbiology to effectively prepare you for coursework, exams, and your future career.

-• Focuses on helping the clinician- and scientist-in-training develop a current, complete, and deeper understanding of bacteriology, immunology, virology, mycology, and parasitology, and answer the question: What information do I need to know that will help me understand how to treat an infected patient?
+• Focuses on helping the scientist-, health professional- and clinician-in-training develop a current, complete, and deeper understanding of bacteriology, immunology, virology, mycology, and parasitology, and answer the question: What information do I need to know that will help me understand how to treat an infected patient?

-• Provides quick reference for efficient study with chapter summaries, key information organized in convenient tables, and review questions.
+• Provides quick reference for efficient study with excellent illustrations, chapter summaries, key information organized in convenient tables, and review questions

 • An eBook version is included with purchase.
 The eBook allows you to access all of the text and figures, with the ability to search, customize your content, make notes and highlights, and have content read aloud